For a faster, more profitable home sale

 These days, the struggle to find the ideal placement for the big screen TV has created an extra challenge for home stagers and interior designers.

 A big screen TV can also compete with a room’s natural focal point, requiring extra thought and creativity when placing your furniture.

 Because the big screen TV is a good selling feature these days, you need to find the right place for it; whether as a focal point above a fireplace or console, or hidden out of sight in an armoire, on an entertainment unit or in a completely different room.

-Before you place furniture back in the room, read about space planning for the home.
+Before you place furniture back into the room, read about space planning for the home.

 Go to home page